Is Canva a good tool for creating and designing your resume? Here's what to consider.

 OK, so is it time to just write off Canva resume templates?
 Generally, yes.
 In reality, they're just not right for most people.
 They won't pass applicant-tracking systems, they'll constrict you to one page, and they don't allow you to show off all your qualifications, skills, achievements, and experiences in an effective way that'll land you the job.

-Many times, a creative resume will work against you.
+Many times, a creative resume design will work against you.
 If you do want to show off your design, photo, or other creative skills, consider building an online website or portfolio where you can show off your skills to your heart's desire.

 We know it's tempting to use a Canva resume because they are free, quick, and easy, but they may be harming your job search more than they are helping it.
 You're better off working with a professional resume writer who knows the ins and outs of resume design.
 They'll ensure your resume passes applicant tracking systems and overall are formatted for your success.